List of shopping malls in the Philippines: Philippine mall chains

 Shopping malls play an important role in the Philippine economy.
-Major Philippine mall chains are located around the country, such as SM Supermalls, which has 70 malls around the country.
-Another major mall chain is Ayala Malls, which has 14 shopping malls serving nationwide.
-The Philippines has also other major mall chains such as Robinsons Malls, which has 50 shopping malls, Megaworld Lifestyle Malls, Vista Malls, Walter Mart, Gaisano Malls, NCCC Malls, Ever Gotesco Malls, Isetann and many more.
+Major Philippine mall chains are located around the country, such as SM Supermalls, which has 88 malls (as of December 2025) around the country.
+Another major mall chain is Ayala Malls, which has 46 shopping malls (as of December 2025) serving nationwide.
+The Philippines has also other major mall chains such as Robinsons Malls, which has 63 shopping malls (as of December 2025), Megaworld Lifestyle Malls, Vista Malls, Walter Mart, Gaisano Malls, NCCC Malls, KCC Malls, Ever Gotesco Malls, Isetann and many more.